 - Hand sanitisers - these will remain in place and we advise everyone to continue with regular hand washing as well.
 This remains a good way to help reduce the risk of infections, and not just Covid

-- Temperature checks - these will be removed
+- Temperature checks - these have been removed

-- Room and space capacity limits - room capacity limits will be removed wherever possible subject to checks on ventilation.
+- Room and space capacity limits - room capacity limits have been removed wherever possible subject to checks on ventilation.
 This change also includes the library, IT Open Access area and other social and learning spaces.
 Our cafes will also be returning to normal opening and ways of working

-- Social distancing - social distancing will no longer be required
+- Social distancing - social distancing is no longer required

-- One way systems - these will be removed over the course of summer 2021
+- One way systems - these have been removed

 - Perspex screens - these will be kept in place